 "I hear and I forget.
 I see and I remember.
 I do and I understand." - mixed origin computational system.
-While there are "lecture" days, "lab" days, and others, almost every class meeting will involve significant interaction.
+Almost every class meeting will involve significant interaction.

 You cannot learn, let alone understand, interface design without doing it.
 This class will provide you with hands-on experience in designing, implementing, and evaluating an interface for a